Medically reviewed by Drugs.com. Last updated on Jun 14, 2021.

-Vicoprofen may cause life-threatening heart or circulation problems such as heart attack or stroke, especially if you use it long term.
+Ibuprofen can increase your risk of fatal heart attack or stroke, especially if you use it long term or take high doses, or if you have heart disease.
 Do not use Vicoprofen just before or after heart bypass surgery (coronary artery bypass graft, or CABG).

-Vicoprofen may also cause serious effects on the stomach or intestines, including bleeding or perforation (forming of a hole).
-These conditions can be fatal and can occur without warning while you are taking Vicoprofen, especially in older adults.
+Ibuprofen may also cause stomach or intestinal bleeding, which can be fatal.
+These conditions can occur without warning while you are using ibuprofen, especially in older adults.

-This medicine may also cause serious effects on the stomach or intestines, including bleeding or perforation (forming of a hole).
-These conditions can be fatal and can occur without warning while you are taking Vicoprofen, especially in older adults.
+Ibuprofen may also cause stomach or intestinal bleeding, which can be fatal.
+These conditions can occur without warning while you are using Vicoprofen, especially in older adults.

-To make sure you can safely take Vicoprofen, tell your doctor if you have any of these other conditions:
+To make sure Vicoprofen is safe for you, tell your doctor if you have ever had:

 liver or kidney disease;

 a head injury, brain tumor, or seizures;